Estapraq/sql-introduction/sql_shortLecture.md

 insert into employee values(6, "Hassan", 45);
 ```

-# SELECT: READ FROM A TABLE
+## SELECT: READ FROM A TABLE

-Returns all the inserted values:
+To return all the inserted values:

 ```sql
 select * from employee;
 ```

 **output**

 > 1 Sam  27